14th Murray's Jat Lancers: History

-The regiment was mentioned in despatches by General Sir Frederick Roberts, VC who wrote:
+The regiment was mentioned in despatches by General Frederick Roberts, 1st Earl Roberts, who wrote:

-The regiment was merged in 1922 with the 15th Lancers (Cureton's Multanis) to form the 20th Lancers which was transferred to India after partition in 1947.
+In 1921, the regiment was merged with the 15th Lancers (Cureton's Multanis) to form the to form 14th/15th Cavalry.
+This unit was renamed 20th Lancers in 1922 and transferred to the Indian Army after Partition of India in 1947.

 Designations

 Like all regiments of the Indian Army the 14th Murray’s Jat Lancers underwent many name changes in the various reorganisations: